HDGoldi/Docker_Training/Trainings/001_Introduction_Basics.markdown

 ### 1.3 Terminology
 In the last section, you saw a lot of Docker-specific jargon which might be confusing to some.
 So before you go further, let's clarify some terminology that is used frequently in the Docker ecosystem.

 - *Images* - The file system and configuration of our application which are used to create containers.
 To find out more about a Docker image, run `docker image inspect alpine`.
 In the demo above, you used the `docker image pull` command to download the **alpine** image.
-When you executed the command `docker container run hello-world`, it also did a `docker image pull` behind the scenes to download the **hello-world** image.
+When you executed the command `docker run hello-world`, it also did a `docker image pull` behind the scenes to download the **hello-world** image.
 - *Containers* - Running instances of Docker images &mdash; containers run the actual applications.
 A container includes an application and all of its dependencies.
 It shares the kernel with other containers, and runs as an isolated process in user space on the host OS.
 You created a container using `docker run` which you did using the alpine image that you downloaded.
-A list of running containers can be seen using the `docker container ls` command.
+A list of running containers can be seen using the `docker ls` command.
 - *Docker daemon* - The background service running on the host that manages building, running and distributing Docker containers.
 - *Docker client* - The command line tool that allows the user to interact with the Docker daemon.
 - *Docker Store* - Store is, among other things, a [registry](https://store.docker.com/) of Docker images.
 You can think of the registry as a directory of all available Docker images.
 You'll be using this later in this tutorial.

-{:.quiz}
-Where do images get pulled from by default when not found locally?
-- ( ) Docker Trusted Registry
-- ( ) Docker Hub
-- ( ) There is no default
-- (x) Docker Store

-{:.quiz}
-Which command lists your Docker images?
-- (x) docker image ls
-- ( ) docker run
-- ( ) docker container ls